dassystem/pixelit-server/readme.md

 # Changelog

+* 2024-04-02: Changed app discovery to config.py instead of having it in a defined directory structure.
 * 2023-12-20: Changed file and directory structure to maintain a cleaner project.
 See "How to setup Pixelit Server" section.